Understanding the Core Challenges

 Adjusting the Mindset: A Paradigm Shift

 Conventional parenting norms may not resonate with children exhibiting extreme demand avoidance.
 A fundamental shift in mindset is necessary to foster a supportive environment.
-Key aspects of this paradigm shift include:

 - Balancing Tolerance and Demands: Regulating the influx of demands based on the child's fluctuating tolerance levels, while ensuring ample downtime to replenish their coping reserves.